Showing posts with label nashville. Show all posts

 Stay Connected, Sketch, Draw, and Paint with iPad, Explore Apple TV, & Perfect Your Photos on Mac

-On March 4, 2016, I toured the Rippavilla Plantation in Springhill, TN.
+On March 4, 2016, I toured Rippavilla Plantation in Spring Hill, TN.

-On March 8, 2016, Hubby and I traveled to Waynesboro, Lawrenceburg, Mt Pleasant, Columbia, and Spring Hill, TN.
+On March 8, 2016, My Husband and I traveled to Waynesboro, Lawrenceburg, Mt Pleasant, Columbia, and Spring Hill, Tennessee.

-On April 1 & 2, I attended Mule Day and Mule Day Parade in Columbia, TN.
+On April 1 & 2, I attended Mule Day and the Mule Day Parade in Columbia, TN.

 On April 9, I attended the Walking Tour of Historic Downtown Athens, Alabama, and Earth Day in Sheffield, Alabama.